-Academic probation is executed by the Provost and is a permanent part of the student's academic record and noted on their official transcript.
+Academic probation is executed by the Dean of the College and is a permanent part of the student's academic record and noted on their official transcript.
 Students must maintain and/or exceed a cumulative GPA of 2.80 level of academic performance to be removed from academic probation and/or be eligible for graduation from the Methodist University Doctor of Physical Therapy Program.
 Probationary status is evaluated at the end of each semester.